math4tots-misc/sqx/README.md

   ```

   One really appealing use case for this is breaking out of multiple loops.
 I like this better than labeled breaks.
 Ideally, I'd like to be able to do 'labeled returns', but I can't think of an obvious way to implement labeled returns without better understanding how Squirrel works.

+## Done

+1. Keyword 'var'.
+Identical to 'local'.
+I just like to type 'var' better than 'local'.
+1. Keyword 'def'.
+Identical to 'function'.
+I just like to type 'def' better than 'function'. 'function' is just too long.
+1. '=' style 'def/function' functions.
+For instance, 'def f() = 123' is equivalent to 'def f() { return 123 }'.
+1. Use `double (64+)` instead of `float (32+)` for float.
+Also always use 64 bit integers.
+This is easily adjustable with the config section in `squirrel.h`.